 - a.
-Face Coverings.
-Unless an exception applies: - Workers in museums and aquariums must wear Face Coverings when they are inside. - Workers in museums and aquariums must also wear Face Coverings if they are outside and within six (6) feet of another person. - In addition, Guests must wear Face Coverings. - b.
 Capacity Restrictions.
 All operators of open museums or aquariums must limit Guests to Emergency Maximum Occupancy.
-Under this Executive Order, the Emergency Maximum Occupancy for a facility is the lowest number produced by applying the following tests: - 1.
+Under this Executive Order, the Emergency Maximum Occupancy for a facility is the lowest number produced by applying the following tests. - 1.
 Overall.
 Limit the number of Guests in the museum or aquarium to one hundred percent (100%) of stated fire capacity (or, for spaces without a stated fire capacity, no more than twenty-four (24) Guests for every one thousand (1000) square feet of the location's total square footage, including the parts of the location that are not accessible to Guests). - 2.
 Social Distancing Required.
-The facility must limit the number of Guests so that groups are able to social distance and remain six (6) feet away from groups other than those in their households. - c.
+The facility must limit the number of Guests so that groups are able to social distance and remain six (6) feet away from groups other than those in their households. - b.
 Additional Health and Safety Requirements.
 All operators of open museums or aquariums must follow the Core Signage, Sanitation and Screening Requirements in Appendix A to this Executive Order.